On the Log Abundance for Compact {K{\"a}hler} threefolds II: Preliminaries

 \subsection{Index-one cover}

-Let $X$ be a normal variety and $\msL$ a reflexive sheaf of rank $1$.
-Then $\msL$ is called \textit{$\mbQ$-Cartier}, if there is a positive integer $m>0$ such that $(\msL^{\otimes m})^{**}$ is locally free.
-The smallest such $m$ is called the \textit{Cartier index} of $\msL$.
+Let $X$ be a normal variety and $\mcL$ a reflexive sheaf of rank $1$.
+Then $\mcL$ is called \textit{$\mbQ$-Cartier}, if there is a positive integer $m>0$ such that $(\mcL^{\otimes m})^{**}$ is an invertible sheaf.
+The smallest such $m$ is called the \textit{Cartier index} of $\mcL$.

 Let $(o\in X)$ be a germ of normal complex analytic variety, and $\mcL$ a $\mbQ$-Cartier reflexive sheaf of rank 1 on $X$.
 Let $m>0$ be an integer such that $(\mcL^{\otimes m})^{**}$ is locally free.
 Shrinking $X$, we assume that there is an isomorphism $\varphi\colon (\mcL^{\otimes m})^{**} \cong \mcO_X$.
 Such an isomorphism induces a cyclic cover $f\colon Y \to X$, which is a finite surjective morphism of degree $m$ of normal varieties, such that $(f^*\mcL)^{**}\cong \mcO_Y$.
-Furthermore, $f$ is \'etale in codimension one.
+Furthermore, $f$ is only branched over the locus where $\mathcal{L}$ is not locally free, and hence is \'etale in codimension one.
 When $m$ is the Cartier index of $\mcL$, the morphism $f$ is called the \emph{index-one cover} of $\mcL$.
 For more explanations, we refer to \cite[Definition 2.52]{KM98}.
 In the next two lemmas, we prove some universal properties on cyclic covers.

 \begin{lemma} With the notation above, up to isomorphism, $f$ is locally unique in the following sense.
 If $\varphi' \colon (\mcL^{\otimes m})^{**} \cong \mcO_X $ is another isomorphism, and if $f'\colon Y' \to X$ the the cyclic cover induced by $\varphi'$, then up to shrinking $X$ around $o$, there is an isomorphism $Y\cong Y'$ over $X$. \end{lemma}